tomeduarte/ai_letter_game/README.markdown

 4. go to the project's libraries and add `repo/lib/jade.jar` and `repo/lib/miglayout.jar` as external JARs in the project libraries;

 To run, start `repo/ai-letter-game/AILetterGame.java` as a regular Java Application.

+## Usage

+When you start the application you'll see a window which enables you to:

+- add new players
+- remove players
+- start the game

+Configure the desired number of players and start the game.
+You can stop it at anytime by clicking the stop game button.